The Very Best Things To Do In Playa del Carmen

 On that note, people come from all over Mexico and Latin America to work in the tourism industry, which means you’re bound to be exposed to a whole range of different types of Spanish.

 For detailed suggestions of what to pack, check out my packing list for the Riviera Maya!
 In general, the weather is typically hot and humid, so plan accordingly.
-Here are a few other things to note:

-- In the spring and summer (April – August), expect rain showers.
+- In the spring and summer (April–August), expect rain showers.
 They don’t last long (maybe 20 minutes), but they are intense.
 Bring quick-dry clothes and even a rain shell to keep yourself (and your camera) dry.
 I have this one, which folds into one of the pockets, making it compact and easy to pack.

 - You will definitely need sunscreen.
 Opt for a reef-safe brand to protect the natural habitat while you’re here.
 This one is reef safe, cruelty-free, and comes in a handy reusable tin!
 For more biodegradable sunscreen recommendations, check out this post.